-Even though the illegal applications of Monero might put some people off mining it, the privacy features of the coin would make it very difficult to crackdown on Monero’s use.
+Even though the illegal applications of Monero might put some people off mining it, the privacy features of the coin would make it very difficult to crack down on Monero’s use.
 After all, how can you police something you cannot see?

 One of the best things about mining Monero is that you can still mine it profitably using either CPUs or GPUs.
 This is because it uses a different hashing algorithm to Bitcoin and other cryptocurrencies, which is called CryptoNote.

-It’s also very easy to setup a Monero mining operation.
+It’s also very easy to set up a Monero mining operation.
 It can be done using the GUI version of the wallet software.
 This makes Monero one of the best coins to mine for absolute beginners.

 Electroneum was based on Monero.
 This means that it’s just as simple to mine as Monero is.
 Again, the wallet itself has a very easy to use “mine” function that will start generating Electroneum with a click of a button.

-The decision by the Electroneum team to make their coin one of the easiest currencies to start mining was deliberate.
+The decision by the Electroneum team to make their coin one of the easiest currencies start mining was deliberate.
 Electroneum also has some big goals.
 The team behind it truly wants it to become the cryptocurrency of the unbanked.

-By making it easy for mobile phone users to use the inbuilt mining software connected with the default Electroneum wallet, they are hoping it will evolve into the most decentralised cryptocurrency.
+By making it easy for mobile phone users to use the inbuilt mining software connected with the default Electroneum wallet, they are hoping it will evolve into the most decentralized cryptocurrency.
 This easy way to mine the currency should give all those mobile phone owners in emerging economies a chance to partake in the digital economy without needing traditional banking services.

 Zcash is another privacy-focused cryptocurrency.
 One of the things that makes it a popular choice amongst cryptocurrency miners is that it ASIC resistant.
-This means that it is still very profitable to mine Zcash using the much cheaper GPU chips, so that is a huge plus when choosing your best coin to mine, if you don’t want to spend a lot on GPU.
+This means that it is still very profitable to mine Zcash using the much cheaper GPU chips, so that is a huge plus when choosing your best coin to mine if you don't want to spend a lot on GPU.